Connect with us

 You may need to ask a few friends and the dealer to spend the day setting this up at home.
 You know… In your auditorium.

 The Super Dragon’s driver layout includes a massive subwoofer horn covering the lowest frequencies, a low-range carbon-fiber horn, midrange and high-frequency horn sections, and a dedicated tweeter/super tweeter array.
 ESD uses carbon fiber extensively in the horn assemblies to reduce resonance and control mass, while the powered field-coil motor system gives the company greater control over magnetic behavior than conventional permanent-magnet designs.
-If “field coil” rings a bell, it may be because that’s the design used by speaker designer extraordinaire Mr. Andrew Jones himself, in his recently introduced Troubadour speakers.
+If “field coil” rings a bell, it may be because that’s the magnet design recently chosen by speaker designer extraordinaire Mr. Andrew Jones himself, in his recently introduced Troubadour speakers.
 But let’s get back to these horns.

 The supporting equipment stack was also ESD’s own, rather than a random pile of trophy electronics dragged into the room for branding purposes.
 The published system configuration includes the CDT-1B CD transport, DA-1B DAC, DPA-1B preamplifier, DX-1B active analog crossover, D100W-1B monoblock amplifiers, DPC-1 center power supply, Kunlun equipment supports, and ESD’s Lion-series AES, balanced, speaker, and power cables.